Brianmanden/Brianmanden/README.md

 ## Fullstack web developer with 4+ years experience

-## Aiming at becoming an even developer using:
+## Aiming at becoming an even better developer using:

 - C#/.Net
 - TypeScript/JavaScript